A lieutenant in the R.C.N.V.R.

 The escort ships were constantly at sea, sometimes having only a few hours in port at New York, Halifax or St. John's, to refuel, take on food and ammunition and perform hasty and patchwork repairs.

-Some of the log book pages and signals for these days are included under the Additional Documents Tab
+Some of the log book pages and signals for these days are included under the Additional Documents Tab.

 Riordon left Kenora on the third of March, 1943, and after a period of leave, was posted to Naval Service Headquarters (NSHQ) in Ottawa as a Duty Operations Officer in the Operations Division of the Naval Staff.